Dufftown Clock Tower

 Local Walks

 Dufftown has a number of short waymarked walks that explore the surrounding countryside.
 These all provide good access to the natural delights of the area throughout the four seasons.
 For the more ambitious walker several routes can be combined to create a longer walk.
+There is a Paths around Dufftown booklet available by clicking on the link, from the Information Point in the Whisky Museum or from accommodation providers.

 Ben Rinnes

-To the south west of Dufftown rises Ben Rinnes, its shattered granite tors forming twin summits.
+To the south west of Dufftown rises Ben Rinnes, its shattered granite scurrans forming twin summits.
 It is easily ascended from just off the B9009 road to Tomintoul.
 On a clear day the view takes in eight counties from Caithness to the Cairngorms and from Bennachie to Ben Wyvis.

 Glenlivet and the Cairngorms